effector/effector/docs/api/effector/Store.md

 - (_`Function`_): Function that receives `state` and returns a new state for the derived store

-The new store will not be updated, if the function returns an old state or if it returns `undefined`
+ If the function returns an old state or if it returns `undefined`, the new store will not be updated.

 #### Returns